Halliburton-Landmark/gdp/services/gdp-directoryd/README.md

 # GDP Directory Daemon (Interim Version 2)

+This service contains the routing information for the GDP.  ***[[Check that this is accurate.]]***

+***Note Well: this is NOT the Human-Oriented Name to GDPname directory service.***  That service also uses MariaDB, so you may be able to skip some of the early setup steps if it is already installed.

 The gdp-directoryd interim version 2 binary depends upon the co-located installation and configuration of a MariaDB Server and several supporting packages including the OCGraph plugin.